Superradiance in acoustic black hole: Superradiance Mode

 When the object rotates uniformly with angular velocity $\Omega $, it is sufficient to transform to a new angular coordinate $\tilde{\phi }=\phi +\Omega t$, which effectively amounts to the replacement of $\omega $ with $\omega -m\Omega $ in Eq. (\ref{eq.
 7}).
 Then the inside impedance condition (\ref{eq.
 7}) becomes

 Then through Eq. (\ref{eq.
 9}), (\ref{eq.
 10}), the relationship between coefficients $C_{1}$ and $C_{2}$ is

 where

-where $'$ means derivative with respective to the argument.
+where $'$ means derivative with respect to the argument.
 The relationship between the reflected (incident) part with amplitude and coefficients $C_{1}$, $C_{2}$ is $C_{1}-iC_{2}$ $(C_{1}+iC_{2})$.
 For simplicity, letting $C=C_{1}/C_{2}$, and amplification factor can be written as

 One of the conditions for rotational superradiance is $\omega -m\Omega$, where the superradiant phenomenon occurs on the radiating surface of the cylinder, that is, $\rho >0$.
 It is worth mentioning that if the cylinder is conventional and not ABH inside, then the amplification factor (\ref{eq.
 13}) is different, which we will discuss more in the section \ref{c}.